LeeHunter/Anki-slicer/README.md

 * ⏯️ Precise adjustment of audio selection (no more clipped audio or extra sounds).
 * 🕹 Slider & Time Display to seek anywhere in the audio.
 * 🔎 Search subtitles (original, translation, or both) and jump through results.
-* 📤 Export flagged items into Anki via AnkiConnect — creates cards automatically.
+* 📤 Export selection into Anki via AnkiConnect — creates cards automatically.

 ## 📦 Prerequisites